A convolutional approach to bounding the number of polyominoes: Introduction

-Another issue is that they construct larger twigs from smaller twigs and smaller twigs involve the forbidden positions forming an $L$-shape.
-While the approach gives a consistent way to systematically construct twigs, there is no guarantee that other shapes than $L$-shapes cannot outperform significantly.
-Usually, the nearer neighborhood would decide the growth more than the more distant positions.
-Therefore, one should pay more attention to the former, which may be better off being other than the $L$-shape.
-A better choice earlier on is likely to save a lot of computation later.
-Imagine it like lower-order terms of a Taylor series dominate the rest.

-\paragraph{... and solutions.} We address the issue by a quite different approach.
-Firstly, we consider neighborhoods of more flexible shapes.
-We design it in a certain way but a general framework can just choose other ways with ease.
-Secondly and more importantly, we only allow the concatenation of cells with certain kinds of neighborhoods.
-Roughly speaking, we start with a neighborhood, add some cells to it, and then decompose the result into smaller neighborhoods of specific types only.
-By doing this, we let the neighborhood types interplay with each other in a more meaningful way.
+\paragraph{Our convolutional approach.} In this article, we propose a more efficient approach that can obtain the same bounds as Klarner--Rivest and Barequet--Shalah without using a huge amount of computation.
 While we agree on using the information of neighborhoods, we do it in a different manner.
-Particularly, for a given kind of neighborhood $\mathcal N$, we denote by $\mathcal N(n)$ the number of polyomino--position pairs so that the polyomino has $n$ cells and the marked position of the polyomino has the neighborhood of type $\mathcal N$.
+In particular, for a given kind of neighborhood $\mathcal N$, we denote by $\mathcal N(n)$ the number of polyomino--position pairs so that the polyomino has $n$ cells and the marked position of the polyomino has the neighborhood of type $\mathcal N$.
 The perspective was used in \cite{bui2025bounding} but was not exactly successful.
-In that article, $G(n)$ is the number of polyominoe--cell pairs $(P,c)$ so that if $c$ is the white cell in
+In that article, $G(n)$ is the number of polyomino--cell pairs $(P,c)$ so that $c$ is a cell in a polyomino $P$ with $n$ cells and if $c$ is the white cell in

 then no cell of $P$ is allowed to be at the crossed positions.
-More precisely, no cell is allowed to be adjacent to $c$ to the left or from below, and no cell of the row below $c$ is on the adjacent column.
-This is actually also the $L$-shape that was used to build Klarner--Rivest twigs.
-It was shown in \cite{bui2025bounding} that $G(0)=G(1)=1$ and for $n\ge 2$,
+More precisely, no cell is allowed to be adjacent to $c$ to the left or from below, and no cell of the row below $c$ is in the adjacent columns.\footnote{This is actually the $L$-shape that was used to build Klarner--Rivest twigs.} On the other hand, we do not constrain any other positions, say, the positions to the right of $c$ and above $c$ may or may not have cells in $P$.

+Roughly speaking, $G(n)$ counts the number of occurrences of the neighborhood over all polyominoes with $n$ cells.
+For example, the following $5$-cell polyomino

+contributes $2$ to $G(5)$, corresponding to $(P,u)$ and $(P,v)$ where $u,v$ are two cells in the bottom, as illustrated below:

+Later on we also use neighborhoods that involve more than one cell.
+For example, the following neighborhood has two cells: